Trump, Erdogan discuss Syria and Gaza in call

 Ankara, the main foreign backer of Syria’s new government, has praised Damascus’ advances against the SDF and repeatedly called for it to integrate with the Syrian state apparatus.

-Erdogan told Trump Turkey would continue to coordinate with Washington on Gaza, the Turkish presidency said.
+Mr Erdogan told Mr Trump Turkey would continue to coordinate with Washington on Gaza, the Turkish presidency said.

-A U.N.
-Security Council resolution, adopted in mid-November, authorized the "Board of Peace" and countries working with it to establish an international stabilisation force in Gaza.
+UN Security Council resolution, adopted in mid-November, authorised the “Board of Peace” and countries working with it to establish an international stabilisation force in Gaza.

 More than 460 Palestinians, more than 100 of them children, and three Israeli soldiers have been reported killed since the Gaza truce began.